 Finally, the all important question, how to wear them?
 Well, luckily formal shoes always go well with a suit, no matter what the occasion.
 So if you’re in doubt, pull on your suit and off you go.
 Or failing that just pull on the suit trousers and then pair with some more casual items such as a t-shirt or a jumper to create that contrast of styles.
 But when it comes to every other day situations try to just think of these shoes as your statement pieces.
 Brogues, Boots and loafers all have enough individual detail to them that you shouldn’t need to pair them with anything else ostentatious.
 Instead, just keep the contrast of styles in mind by keeping the rest of your outfit casual and let the shoes do all the talking.

 Ways To Wear

 But here are some basic ideas to help you:

 - With a pair of dark brown brogues try pairing them with some dark denim jeans, a well fitting white shirt and a baseball jacket.
 If it’s warm out, try going sockless and rolling up the jeans to place even more emphasis on the shoes.

 - Loafers are my standard choice of footwear and I always pair them with some chinos and a t-shirt.
-But if want some real guidance on how to wear them why don’t you look to Ed Westwick, one of our featured style icons?
-No one does it better than this guy.

 - Chelsea Boots were popularised in the swinging sixties by people such as Mick Jagger and Bob Dylan.
 So with that in mind try them with a pair of black slim cut jeans (tucked in if you can) and then go for a grey t-shirt under a black waistcoat or swap it for a leather jacket.